Emergent Introspection in AI is Content-Agnostic: Abstract

 \section{Abstract}

 Introspection is a foundational cognitive ability, but its mechanism is not well understood.
 Recent work has shown that AI models can introspect.
-We study their mechanism of introspection, first extensively replicating \citet{lindsey_introspection_2025}'s thought injection detection paradigm in large open-source models.
-We show that these models detect injected representations via two separable mechanisms: (i) probability-matching (inferring from perceived anomaly of the prompt) and (ii) direct access to internal states.
-The direct access mechanism is content-agnostic: models detect that an anomaly occurred but cannot reliably identify its semantic content.
-The two model classes we study confabulate injected concepts that are high-frequency and concrete (e.g., ``apple''); for them correct concept guesses typically require significantly more tokens.
-This content-agnostic introspective mechanism is consistent with leading theories in philosophy and psychology.
+We study the mechanism of this introspection.
+We first extensively replicate \citet{lindsey_introspection_2025}'s thought injection detection paradigm in large open-source models.
+We show that introspection in these models is content-agnostic: models can detect that an anomaly occurred even when they cannot reliably identify its content.
+The models confabulate injected concepts that are high-frequency and concrete (e.g., ``apple'').
+They also require fewer tokens to detect an injection than to guess the correct concept (with wrong guesses coming earlier).
+We argue that a content-agnostic introspective mechanism is consistent with leading theories in philosophy and psychology.